Guillermo Navarro: Film

-Navarro's work earned him an Academy Award, a Goya Award, an Ariel Award, and Independent Spirit Award for Best Cinematography.

 Television

-Navarro began directing in 2013 with an episode of Hannibal.
+Navarro began working as a director in 2013 with an episode of Hannibal.
 He has subsequently directed episodes for shows like The Bridge, Narcos, Preacher, and Luke Cage.
-He also shot the pilot episode of Star Trek: Discovery, directed by David Semel.

-In 2019, Navarro made his producing debut as an executive producer on the National Geographic documentary series Hostile Planet.
-The series was nominated for a Primetime Emmy Award for Outstanding Documentary or Nonfiction Series.
+In 2019, Navarro worked as an executive producer on the National Geographic documentary series Hostile Planet, earning him an nomination for a Primetime Emmy Award for Outstanding Documentary or Nonfiction Series.

 Style

 His work often features very vivid blues and yellows which often take up most of the image, and the film's grain structure often switches between well-defined and sharp, and somewhat smoothed over or very fine.